pliu/k8splayground/auth/README.md

 ```

 ## Rancher internals
 Under the hood, Rancher stores its settings as objects in its own dedicated Kubernetes (the Rancher Docker container runs the stripped-down k3s Kubernetes distribution).
-You can browse these resources by exec-ing into the Rancher container and using kubectl.
+You can browse these resources by exec-ing into the Rancher container (`docker exec -it <container name [`docker ps` to find it]> /bin/bash`) and using kubectl.
 The mapping of Rancher settings to resources is not intuitive and will require some exploration.
 As a starting point:

 - there are Cluster, Project, User, GlobalRole, ClusterRole, Role, GlobalRoleBinding, ClusterRoleBinding, and RoleBinding resources
 - there are namespaces for each cluster and project
 - some associations make sense (e.g. namespaces associated with clusters contain Project resources) while others are a bit harder to understand (e.g. when are RoleBindings, ClusterRoleBindings, or GlobalRoleBindings used)

+Additionally, as Rancher manages Kubernetes clusters through the creation and deletion of various Kubernetes resources (e.g., ClusterRoles, ClusterRoleBindings, RoleBindings), it is important to understand how, if at all, it stays synchronized with the underlying clusters' states, which could shift beneath it.

 Examples of Rancher-related things to experiment with:

 - explore Rancher's internal state representation
+- determine Rancher's reconciliation behavior (i.e. when and how does it query the cluster's state and reconcile against the Rancher-defined desired state)
 - play around with Rancher's other capabilities (e.g., application deployment and management, monitoring and alerting)